zxj17815/wemos-tft-weather/README.md

 ## Weather Data
 The data used in this project is from the AMap API.
 Follow these steps:
 1. Log in to the AMap developer platform, create an application, and obtain the application's key.
-2. Fill in the key in the `AMAP_KEY` variable in the `src/Weather.h` file.
+2. Fill in the key in the `API_KEY` variable in the `src/Setting.h` file.
-3. Modify the `POST_CODE` variable in the `src/Weather.h` file to the postal code of your city.
+3. Modify the `POST_CODE` variable in the `src/Setting.h` file to the postal code of your city.
 ## Contribution
 Contributions to this project are welcome.
 If you find any issues or have any suggestions, please open an issue or submit a pull request on the GitHub repository.
 ## License